shanejp76/Python/README.md

 # Python

-In this Achievement, I was tasked with exploratory and prescriptive analysis for grocery delivery & pickup service Instacart.
+For this project, I was tasked with exploratory and prescriptive analysis for grocery delivery & pickup service Instacart.

 In the process, I performed operations such as:
   * data wrangling and consistency checks
   * subsetting
   * combining datasets
   * deriving & aggregating new variables
-  * creating a deliverable for hypothetical stakeholders
+  * creating a deliverable for stakeholders

 Case Study on this project [available here](https://drive.google.com/file/d/1r44tBRuZ_537g2PGmOEBfqcfqtKdlnqj/view?usp=sharing).